Smart Routing with Access Server Clustering and AWS Route 53

 You should see the hostname resolved to the closest node.

-Important note: DNS-based failover can cause a delay between marking a node unhealthy and resolving the cluster hostname to a different IP address because of DNS caching on servers between the VPN client and Route 53.
-We recommend setting the DNS TTL as low as possible for this reason.
+DNS-based failover can cause a delay between marking a node unhealthy and resolving the cluster hostname to a different IP address because of DNS caching on servers between the VPN client and Route 53.
+For this reason, we recommend setting the DNS TTL as low as possible.

 Conclusion